Teresa of Calcutta's Mission to the Poorest of the Poor « Catholic Insight

 God doesn’t require us to succeed, he only requires that you try

-After a long heroic life of, perhaps ironically, great fame and renown, which she always let slide off of her, like water off a duck’s back, Mother Teresa died on this day in 1997, overshadowed by the death of Princess Diana a week earlier, offering quite the historical contrast.
-Saint Teresa would have enjoyed being overshadowed, for she always wanted to remain hidden with her poor, and she now rejoices with them in heavenly riches.
+After a long life of unstinting charity and uncompromising fidelity to the truth, and perhaps ironically, great fame and renown, which she always let slide off of her, like water off a duck’s back, Mother Teresa died on this day in 1997, overshadowed by the tragic death of glamorous Princess Diana a week earlier in that high speed car crash in a Parisian tunnel, offering quite the historical contrast.
+Saint Teresa would have enjoyed being overshadowed, for she always wanted to remain humble and hidden with her poor.
+Yet she now rejoices with them in heavenly riches, and leaves behind an example unto the end of time.

 Mother Saint Teresa of Calcutta, ora pro nobis!